Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/editing.rst

 using the :menuselection:`Pose --> Apply Pose as Restpose` menu entry (or :kbd:`Ctrl-A` and confirm the pop-up dialog).
-When you do so, the skinned objects/geometry is **also** reset to its default, undeformed state, which generally means you'll have to skin it again.
+When you do so, the skinned objects/geometry is **also** reset to its default, undeformed state, which generally means you will have to skin it again.

 Whereas in *Edit Mode*, you always see your armature in its rest position, in *Object Mode* and *Pose Mode*